What are the benefits of working with learning objectives?

 Work on your personal development as a teacher

-To conclude, there is another important advantage to working with learning objectives: your personal development as a teacher.
+To conclude, there is another important advantage to working with learning objectives: your personal development.